Florida family files complaint with veterinary board after pet pig's gruesome death

-BRANDON, Fla. — A Brandon family has filed a formal complaint with Florida's Department of Business and Professional Regulation after they say their pet pig died a gruesome death.
+BRANDON, Fla. — A Brandon, Florida family has filed a formal complaint with Florida's Department of Business and Professional Regulation after they say their pet pig died a gruesome death.

 The agency is in charge of regulating the license for different professions including cosmetologists, real estate agents and veterinarians.

-Kayla Del Valle tells ABC Action News her pet pig, Tommy Hilpiggers, died December 27 after she hired a mobile veterinarian.
+Kayla Del Valle said her pet pig, Tommy Hilpiggers, died December 27 after she hired a mobile veterinarian.

 Del Valle explains Dr. Larry Britt offered to come to her home to do a routine surgery that included neutering the four-month-old pig.